-A GenotypeData object can be written to VCF with the function vcfWrite.
+A GenotypeData object can be written to VCF with the function vcfWrite. genoDataAsVCF converts a GenotypeData object to a VCF object for use with the VariantAnnotation package.

 4.3 snpStats

 as SnpMatrix converts a GenotypeData object to a SnpMatrix object for use with the snpStats package.